IAEA to press Iran over nuclear concerns

 An IAEA delegation, to be headed by Deputy Director General Herman Nackaerts, is expected to seek explanations for intelligence information that indicates Iran has engaged in research and development relevant for nuclear weapons.

-Tension between Iran and the West over Iran's nuclear program has increased since November, when the IAEA published a report that said Tehran appeared to have worked on designing a nuclear weapon.
-Iran says its nuclear program is peaceful and aimed at generating electricity.
+Tension between Iran and the West over Iran's nuclear programme has increased since November, when the IAEA published a report that said Tehran appeared to have worked on designing a nuclear weapon.
+Iran says its nuclear programme is aimed at generating electricity.

 "I have absolutely no reason to soften my report.
-It is my responsibility to alert the world," Amano said.
-"From the indicators I had, I draw the conclusion that it is time to call the world's attention to this risk."
+It is my responsibility to alarm the world," Amano said.
+"The overall pattern led me to the decision to alarm the world.
+The more pieces (of information), the clearer the pattern become."

-Iran's envoy to the IAEA, Ambassador Ali Asghar Soltanieh, told Reuters Tuesday Iranian officials were open to discussing "any issues" in the talks in Tehran, which he said were set for Jan 29-31.
-The IAEA has not yet confirmed the dates of the visit.
-[ID:nL6E8CH459]
+Iran's envoy to the IAEA, Ambassador Ali Asghar Soltanieh, told Reuters on Tuesday that Iranian officials were open to discussing "any issues" in the talks in Tehran, which he said were set for Jan 29-31.

 While U.N. inspectors regularly monitor Iran's declared nuclear facilities, their movements are otherwise restricted, and the IAEA has complained for years of a lack of access to sites, equipment, documents and people relevant to its probe.